 (which, for me, include a lack of staining skills, the smelly mess, and the fact that I’m just too impatient to deal with how much time it takes!)

-Faux-staining with BB Frösch means I can choose ANY color, like this oak grandfather clock I “stained” red awhile back:
+Faux-staining with BB Frösch Paint Transformer means I can choose ANY color, like this oak grandfather clock I “stained” red awhile back:

 Unlike with traditional staining methods, I can faux stain on raw wood or wood with an existing finish, like my mom did on these cabinet doors:

-With chalk paint, I eliminate ALL the things I hate about stain!
-With BB Frösch Paint Transformer, I mix up only the small amount of chalk paint needed, so there’s really no waste.
+With chalk/mineral paint, I eliminate ALL the things I hate about stain!
+I make my own chalk/mineral paint with BB Frösch Paint Transformer, for several reasons (it's more affordable, I mix up only the small amount of paint needed, I can pick any color I want...)

-Since you use even less chalk paint for faux-staining (I used about two tablespoons for the centerpiece box below), it’s truly affordable!
+Since you use even less chalk/mineral paint for faux-staining (I used about two tablespoons for the centerpiece box below), it’s truly affordable!

 Hopefully you’re sufficiently inspired to go faux-stain something, so let’s get started!